You Can Take A Dive Between The Continents

-Diving into or snorkeling above the Silfra rift puts explorers directly between the Eurasian and North American tectonic plates.
-The water's visibility is also an attraction: visitors are able to see through the crystalline depths for more than 100 meters.
+Diving into or snorkeling above the Silfra rift in Iceland puts explorers directly between the Eurasian and North American tectonic plates.
+And if swimming between two continents isn't enough of a draw, the water's visibility is also an attraction: visitors are able to see through the crystalline depths for more than 100 meters.
 The glacial water is so pure that divers can literally take a gulp of it at any time.
 The only drawback?
-It's cold—usually around -4°C.
+It's cold.
+Really cold.
+Usually around -4°C.

 Key Facts In This Video

 Located in western Iceland, the Silfra rift separates the North American and Eurasian continents.
 (0:04)

 Wearing a double-layered dry suit protects divers against the icy waters of the Silfra rift.
 (0:18)

 Get an underwater view of the Silfra rift, where divers and snorkelers can see for more than 100 meters in any direction: (0:40)